 - Measure an employee’s body temperature;

-- Require employees to stay home if they exhibit COVID-19 symptoms; and
+- Require employees to stay home if they exhibit COVID-19 symptoms; or

 - Require doctors’ notes certifying fitness to return to work.